lukeelten/cakephp-encrypted-session/README.md

 ```

 ### Important Note:
-If this middleware is used in combination with "EncryptedCookieMiddleware" and you want to encrypt the session key cookie
+If this middleware is used in combination with *EncryptedCookieMiddleware* and you want to encrypt the session key cookie
-as well, you must ensure, that the "EncryptedCookieMiddleware" is loaded into the middleware chain BEFORE the
+as well, you must ensure, that the *EncryptedCookieMiddleware* is loaded into the middleware chain __BEFORE__ the
-"EncryptedSessionMiddleware".
+*EncryptedSessionMiddleware*.

 ```php
 $middleware->add(new EncryptedCookieMiddleware())